OtterBrowser/otter-browser/README.md

 You can either compile Otter Browser from source by following the instructions in the *INSTALL* file, or use pre-compiled binaries.

+### Under Linux and *BSD

-Linux users can use the official AppImage version available on [SourceForge](https://sourceforge.net/projects/otter-browser/files/) when available.
+Linux users can use the official AppImage version available on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).
+It is a single executable file that doesn’t need any dependencies to be installed.
+The AppImage version should run under any system installed after 2012.
 The browser is also available in a the repositories of a wide range of Linux distributions and *BSD systems.
 Read more on [the dedicated wiki page](https://github.com/OtterBrowser/otter-browser/wiki/Packages).

+### Under Windows

-Windows users can download the weekly releases on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).
+Windows users can download binary releases on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).

-Unfortunatelly, we are unable to provide pre-compiled binaries for macOS at the moment.
-If you are willing to help us do so, read on.
+### Under macOS

+DMG packages are available on [SourceForge](https://sourceforge.net/projects/otter-browser/files/).

 ## How to contribute